 Generally, there are two broad condemnations of the scientific consensus – science has been wrong before, and corporate influence.

 Let’s start with the false flags and tropes that try to claim that science gets it wrong all the time.
 But that’s just not true.
 Scientific evidence showed that smoking was harmful, despite the myth that “all” scientists thought that smoking was safe.
+That never happened except in the false mythos created by science deniers.

 The second condemnation of the scientific consensus is corporate influence.
 This belief is so profoundly ridiculous, I find it difficult to even waste a nanosecond in refuting it.
 Thankfully, Dr. Novella saves me some time in his recent article: